EdupageAPI/edupage-api/README.md

 ```
 # Usage
 ## Login
-You can login easily, works with any school:
+You can log in easily, works with any school:
 ```python
 from edupage_api import Edupage, BadCredentialsException, LoginDataParsingException